-- Recovery Plan developed to address the backlog of Annual reviews. - Work on data completed to ensure a robust account of the current situation - 70% of annual reviews are in the backlog. - Backlog Team currently being recruited-experienced interims who have done this work before (Team of 6 plus lead-2 will oversee post-16 casework.
+- Recovery Plan developed October '23 to address the backlog of Annual reviews. - Work on data completed to ensure a robust account of the current situation - 70% of annual reviews are delayed (backlog). - Backlog Team now recruited-experienced interims who have done this work before (Team of 6 plus lead-2 will oversee post-16 casework). - Annual review recommendations now scrutinised and considered by Placement, Provision and Transport panel.
+Multi-agency and includes schools.
+Also bespoke post-16 panel

-Recent changes to the Local SEND System
+Recent changes to the Local SEND System (continued.)

-- Recent significant changes to staffing and leadership: new leadership in Children's and ICB changes.
-We expect these changes to deliver rapid change for children and their families and to bring further clarity to the strategy going forward. - An independent diagnostic review has been commissioned and investment has been agreed to prioritise improvements in key areas.
+- An independent diagnostic review has been commissioned and investment has been agreed to prioritise improvements in key areas.
 This will bring order and rigour to the work to be done, the priorities for implementation, and to area governance. - Leadership and accountability for performance across SEND is being strengthened.
 Significant investment in SEND leadership and casework. - To ensure there is a clear focus on the impact of local area arrangements on outcomes for children and young people, an experienced independent Chair has been appointed to oversee the refreshed SEND Local Area Partnership